Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

     #### Crown & Misery Languages

-    Languages in Crown & Misery are based on the country of origin rather than a creature’s species.
+    Languages in Crown & Misery are based on the country of origin rather than a creature's species.
 However a creature of a specific species may culturally know the language given by the RAW.
 Typically a person knows Common, the language of their nation, and the language of their culture or people.

     Compiled is a list of languages, the races that commonly speak it and which nation uses it primarily.